-- 1) Membership from select Partner Agencies, including: - AUSTIN COMMUNITY COLLEGE GED and ESL classes; postsecondary education - AUSTIN ENERGY Utility Assistance for FSS participants in addition to other self-sufficiency program members and the elderly/disabled residents of HACA - CAPITAL AREA WORKFORCE DEVELOPMENT BOARD/Workforce Solutions- job readiness training, job training; job placement; supportive services, sharing information on TANF program rules, services and benefits that support FSS families' work efforts, encourage TANF recipients who are served by the HA to enroll in FSS
+- 1) Membership from select Partner Agencies, including: - AUSTIN COMMUNITY COLLEGE GED and ESL classes; postsecondary education

-- CITY OF AUSTIN OFFICE OF NEIGHBORHOOD HOUSING & COMMUNITY DEVELOPMENT -down payment assistance program; affordable housing program - GOODWILL INDUSTRIES job placement services; interviewing skills; resume writing, financial literacy and life skills training - AREA CHURCHES and Christian Women's Job Corp food pantry; emergency assistance, youth programming, workforce development opportunities targeting women - Any Baby Can parenting and life skills, workforce development - Lifeworks Parenting and life skills, workforce development - Literacy Coalition of Central Texas workplace competency training and GED preparation - Skillpoint Alliance Job readiness/workplace competency, career assessment and counseling, job training, job placement, computer literacy - Foundation Communities -financial management education, college planning, free tax preparation, and health insurance enrollment - Frost Bank financial literacy and asset building Other service provided as determined
+- AUSTIN ENERGY Utility Assistance for FSS participants in addition to other self-sufficiency program members and the elderly/disabled residents of HACA - CAPITAL AREA WORKFORCE DEVELOPMENT BOARD/Workforce • Solutions- job readiness training, job training; job placement; supportive services, sharing information on TANF program rules, services and benefits that support FSS families' work efforts, encourage TANF recipients who are served by the HA to enroll in FSS - CITY OF AUSTIN OFFICE OF NEIGHBORHOOD HOUSING & • COMMUNITY DEVELOPMENT -down payment assistance program; affordable housing program - GOODWILL INDUSTRIES job placement services; interviewing skills; resume writing, financial literacy and life skills training - AREA CHURCHES and Christian Women's Job Corp food pantry; • emergency assistance, youth programming, workforce development opportunities targeting women - Any Baby Can parenting and life skills, workforce development - Lifeworks Parenting and life skills, workforce development - Literacy Coalition of Central Texas workplace competency training and GED preparation - Skillpoint Alliance Job readiness/workplace competency, career assessment and counseling, job training, job placement, computer literacy - Foundation Communities -financial management education, college planning, free tax preparation, and health insurance enrollment - Frost Bank financial literacy and asset building; Other service provided as determined

 Members may be removed from the PCC at the sole discretion of HACA.
 The PCC will also include representatives required per the CFR - two FSS participants, one from each PH and HCV FSS Programs.
-A PCC is not required for PBRA FSS; however, PBRA residents will be included and served by HACA's PCC as well since this is a combined program.
+A PCC is not required for PBRA FSS; however, PBRA residents will be included and served by HACA's PCC.

-XX.
+XII.
 FSS COORDINATOR FUNDING

-FSS Coordinators will be funded through the FSS NOFA to serve HCV, PH, and PBRA residents.
-The Housing Authority will maintain an HCV FSS Program to maintain eligibility to apply for FSS Coordinator funding under the FSS NOFA to serve HCV and PBRA FSS participants once all public housing units are converted to PBRA.
+FSS Coordinators will be funded through the FSS NOFA to serve HCV, PH, and PBRA residents that were already enrolled in FSS prior to conversion through RAD.
+The Housing Authority will maintain enrollment of HCV residents in the FSS Program to maintain eligibility to apply for FSS Coordinator funding under the FSS NOFA to serve eligible residents.

-XXI.
+XIII.
 CERTIFICATION OF COORDINATION

 The Housing Authority of the City of Austin's Family Self-Sufficiency Program has been developed to avoid duplication of services and activities.
 The FSS program utilizes existing networks of services in the Austin area in order to avoid such duplication.
 Additionally, the FSS program has been developed, and continues to be implemented in collaboration with other entities in the Austin area, including the City of Austin and the Capital Area Workforce Development Board, which administer the Workforce Investment and Opportunity Act and Choices programs.
-HACA will continue to coordinate with relevant agencies and organizations throughout the implementation of the FSS program in order to promote the maximum benefit to participants while avoiding any duplication of services.
+HACA will continue to coordinate with relevant The Housing Authority of the City of Austin Updated May 2020 15 agencies and organizations throughout the implementation of the FSS program in order to promote the maximum benefit to participants while avoiding any duplication of services.